kstenerud/concise-encoding/ce-structure.md

  * An identifier **MUST NOT** be [marked](#marker).
  * An identifier **MUST NOT** be the object referred to by a [reference](#reference) or [constant](#constant).
  * An identifier **MUST NOT** be preceded by or consist of [pseudo-objects](#pseudo-objects) (for example, it must not be preceded by a [comment](#comment)).
+ * The identifier is not a general type; it's only allowed where specifically noted in this document.

 **Examples**: